-Kaiserburg Castle is situated on a small hill overlooing nuremberg's old town.
+Kaiserburg Castle is situated on a small hill overlooking Nuremberg's old town.
 Much of the castle and gardens can be wandered around free of charge.
 You only pay entry to go up a tower or into a museum.
 We only looked at the free parts.
 The castle consists of several towers, several buildings and stretches of wall.
-There is a viewing point which affords lovely views over nuremberg, lovely castle gardens. the toilets were located here and I was very glad to find them, too I can tell you.
+There is a viewing point which affords lovely views over Nuremberg, lovely castle gardens.
+The toilets were located here and I was very glad to find them, too I can tell you.
 Near the gardens there is a viewing platform which overlooks Durer's House and square.
 You can enjoy a spectacular view and take a great photo from there.

 Nürnberg Imperial castle was one of the most important imperial palaces of the Middle Ages.
 The original castle was first recorded in a document in 1105, although a second castle was built on the sandstone site in 1140 by King Conrad III.
 During the 13th century the castle came under the control of the city.
 Some of the imperial residential and state rooms in the main building have late medieval and Renaissance panelling, but after the rebuilding the rooms were furnished with items from the 16th and 17th centuries.

 April to September: 9:00 am to 6:00 pm